HelpViewer/HelpViewer/README.md

 - No installation required - just unzip and run locally
 - Multiplatform - works on all major operating systems via web browsers
-- Ready to work in offline mode without any backend or local server (requires disabling CORS in web browser)
+- Ready to work in offline mode without any backend or local server
+  - A browser with CORS policies disabled is recommended.
+Otherwise, functionality is partially limited and you must manually select the data file and help file at startup.
 - Responsive (desktop and other devices supported)
 - Lightweight - distribution package under 1 MiB (most part of solution compressed)
 - See the [full list][Features]